open-resources/physics_bank/content/public/002.Physics in General/Units/US Customary Units/US Customary Units.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: US Customary Units
+        title: US Customary Units
+      part1:
+        ans1:
-    params_part1_ans1_value: The slug is a unit of mass and the pound is a unit of force.
+          value: The slug is a unit of mass and the pound is a unit of force.
+        ans2:
-    params_part1_ans2_value: The slug is a unit of force.
+          value: The slug is a unit of force.
+        ans3:
-    params_part1_ans3_value: One slug is equal to one pound mass.
+          value: One slug is equal to one pound mass.
+        ans4:
-    params_part1_ans4_value: The slug is a unit of force and the pound is a unit of mass.
+          value: The slug is a unit of force and the pound is a unit of mass.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1